 Now, while the play I had shut down is probably far less consequential than any of the Bard’s, it was still difficult.
 The only mitigating factor was that theater in California went dark a couple of weeks before we were scheduled to open.

 However, I was fortunate in two things.
-First, that the director, theater owner, cast, and I all gather on Zoom to toast the cancelled opening night and get to know each other — unlike all but one of my other shows, I’d been unable to attend rehearsals for this one.
-Second, later on, the director, cast, and I got together on Zoom for a private run-through of the show.
+First, that the director, theater owner, cast, and I all gathered on Zoom to toast the cancelled opening night and get to know each other — unlike all but one of my other shows, I’d been unable to attend rehearsals for this one.
+Second, later on, the director, cast, and I got together on Zoom for a private performance of the show.

 Now, granted, it’s a very physical farce that pays tribute to Oscar Wilde, Joe Orton, and other writers who have influenced me.
 So, let’s just say that it loses a lot of that physicality when it’s just talking heads in little boxes.
 On the other hand, the cast still gave it their all, and my faith in the director’s choices and the actors’ abilities was not misplaced.